 Record-setting Colon wins again as Rangers top D-backs 5-3

-ARLINGTON, Texas (AP) – Bartolo Colon won his first start since setting the record for victories by a Latin American pitcher, going five innings to help the Texas Rangers beat the Arizona Diamondbacks 5-3 on Monday night.
+ARLINGTON, Texas (AP) — Bartolo Colon kept the Texas Rangers close after a rough first inning in his first start since setting the record for victories by a Latin American pitcher.

-Robinson Chirinos hit a go-ahead, three-run homer in the fourth inning to end Arizona right-hander Zack Greinke’s streak of nine straight starts allowing two runs or fewer.
-Chirinos added an RBI single in the eighth.

-The Diamondbacks began the night a game ahead of the Los Angeles Dodgers for the lead in the NL West.

 Colon (7-10) retired 10 consecutive batters after allowing run-scoring doubles by A.J.
 Pollock and Steven Souza Jr. in the first.
 Pollock’s liner was misplayed in right field by Joey Gallo.

+Greinke permitted six hits and four runs in 6 1/3 innings with two walks and six strikeouts while dropping his third straight start after winning his previous seven decisions.

+“I think they’re the best offense in baseball the last month,” Greinke said.
+“So going in in their home park is going to be tough.
+But I made more mistakes and got behind in more counts than needed to make it a little bit tougher.”

-Colon allowed four hits and three runs while setting a Texas record with his 22nd straight start with two or fewer walks.
+Colon gave up four hits and three runs while setting a Texas record with his 22nd straight start with two or fewer walks.
 He issued one free pass and struck out three.
 Colon has won both his starts in August after losing all five in July.

 Rangers reliever Eddie Butler retired all six batters he faced.
-Cory Gearrin got Eduardo Escobar on a tapper in front of the plate to end the eighth with runners at the corners, and Jose Leclerc struck out two in a perfect ninth for his second save.
+Cory Gearrin got Eduardo Escobar on a tapper in front of the plate to end the eighth with runners at the corners in a one-run game, and Jose Leclerc struck out two in a perfect ninth for his second save.

-Greinke allowed six hits and four runs in 6 1/3 innings with two walks and six strikeouts.

 TRAINER’S ROOM